nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration.rst

 Configuring External Storage (Configuration File)
 =================================================

-Since ownCloud 4.0 it is possible to configure the filesystem to mount external storage providers into ownCloud's virtual file system.
-You can configure these file systems by creating and editing :file:`data/mount.json`.
+You may configure external storage mounts by creating and editing the :file:`data/mount.json`.
 This file contains all settings in JSON (JavaScript Object Notation) format.
 At the moment two different types of entries exist:

 -  **Group mounts:** each entry configures a mount for each user in group.
 -  **User mounts:** each entry configures a mount for a single user or for all